paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-019-chapter-19.md

 **(d) Consideration of Offers Timely Received.—** The simplified acquisition procedures contained in the Federal Acquisition Regulation shall include a requirement that a contracting officer consider each responsive offer timely received from an eligible offeror.

-**(e) Special Rules for Commercial Items.—** The Federal Acquisition Regulation shall provide that an executive agency using special simplified procedures to purchase commercial items—
+**(e) Special Rules for Commercial Products and Commercial Services.—** The Federal Acquisition Regulation shall provide that an executive agency using special simplified procedures to purchase commercial products or commercial services—

 (1) shall publish a notice in accordance with [section 1708 of this title](./chapter-017-chapter-17.md#section-1708) and, as provided in [section 1708(c)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1708/c/4&num=0&edition=prelim), permit all responsible sources to submit a bid, proposal, or quotation (as appropriate) that the agency shall consider;